UPDATED FOR 2021

 The number one question landowners ask us: Is it cheaper to have lumber milled from your own property or buy it from a big box store?
-This article goes into detail on the pros and cons for hiring a saw mill vs buying from a retailer.

 You Can Get Custom Dimensions and Species